Senzoku District

 “He was born in Vermont.
 But the church was founded in New York.”

-“By the way,” broke in Chadwick.
+“By the way,” said Chadwick.
 “Did you read that book I gave you?”

 Akio searched through some papers and books stacked up under the window sill and came up with a dusty Book of Mormon.
 “A bit here and there.
-It’s kind of interesting,” he said, flipping through the opening pages, “gold plates and angels and visions and all that.”
+It’s kind of interesting,” he said, flipping through the opening pages.
+“Gold plates and angels and visions and all that.”
 He looked up at Chadwick with a kidding expression.
-“But did it really happen?”
+“Did it really happen?”

 “What?
 Oh, sure.”
 He reached for his flipcharts.
 “Where do you want to start?”